As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can find plenty of minerals in Wyoming, especially in the mountains, such as Casper Mountain, Absaroka Mountain, Laramie Range, or Medicine Bow Range.
-The prominent minerals found in Wyoming are agates – quite a variety of them, jades, opals, or chalcedony, and other varieties of quartz crystals, among others.
+The prominent minerals found in Wyoming are agates – quite a variety of them, jades, opals, chalcedony, and other varieties of quartz crystals, among others.

 Where are Agates in Wyoming?

 Go to Albany County, since agates are commonly found near Marshall, located in northwestern Albany.
 You can also find agates a few miles west of Saratoga, Carbon County.
 Rainbow agates are plentiful in the Wind River near Riverton, Fremont County.
-In Sweetwater County, west of Wamsutter along the old road to Baggs, the Green River Basin is plentiful of agates.
+In Sweetwater County, west of Wamsutter along the old road to Baggs, the Green River Basin is plentiful in agates.

 Now that you know where to find agates in Wyoming, let’s see where you can find the official state gemstone of Wyoming, the famous nephrite variant of jade.

 TIP: Agates are one of the most popular minerals among rockhounds in the United States.
 Find out how these beautiful minerals are formed and more in this article: